Xuechunzi Bai

 PNAS, 2025 [pdf] [project] [slides]

-Globally inaccurate stereotypes can result from locally adaptive exploration.
+Globally inaccurate stereotypes can result from locally adaptive exploration

 Xuechunzi Bai, Susan Fiske, Tom Griffiths